 Then another “suddenly” called me, along with my wife and child, away from our hide-away safe-haven home.
 It was very clear in our hearts and minds that we needed to find our greater destiny somewhere else, and we travelled thousands of miles in a small cheap pickup truck with a handmade, wagon-style caboose on the back in which to cook, eat, and sleep.
 So, for a time we lived a nomadic lifestyle, visiting people we knew or heard of, looking for the next stop in our search for meaningful destiny.

 After three long months of traveling and seeking, we found Global Community Communications Alliance in Arizona.
-The vision of a prototype sustainable and service-based lifestyle of the Founders, Gabriel of Urantia and Niánn Emerson Chase, was so big—and within a spiritual-based life purpose—that I knew I could find my peace there and with them.
+The vision of a prototype sustainable and service-based lifestyle of the Founders, Van of Urantia and Niánn Emerson Chase, was so big—and within a spiritual-based life purpose—that I knew I could find my peace there and with them.
 It was a recognition that I had finally “come home.”

 Though I had a sense of destiny purpose early on in my life, I got sidetracked for a while in my search for my true vocation, almost missing meeting my destiny.
 But I found my way back when I began to adhere to the leadings provided by the Creator.
 I chose values that were spiritually-based, thus more healthy and sustainable for all of us on this earth.
 I developed a good work ethic and learned many skills.
 I learned to grow food, take care of the land, and live simply in intentional community.